bhnord/activities/README.md

 The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
 <a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

+### Seaport Summer Market

+**06/07 11:00AM - 06/08 06:00PM @ Seaport Summer Market**
+The Seaport Summer Market is back for the 2025 season and located on Seaport Boulevard every weekend May through June on Saturdays AND Sundays from 11am-7pm.
+<a href="https://www.bostonseaport.xyz/venue/seaport-summer-market-2/" target="_blank">info link</a>

 ### Concerts in the Courtyard at Boston Public Library

 **06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
 The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
 <a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

-### Movies on the Lawn at Assembly Row

-**06/05 08:00PM - 08/07 10:30PM @ The Lawn (located between Club Volo and Caffè Nero)**
-There's a new reason to visit Assembly Row every week, so mark your calendars and bring your friends and family because Summer nights just got a whole lot better!
-<a href="https://www.eventbrite.com/cc/thursdays-on-the-lawn-4324923" target="_blank">info link</a>

-### Seaport Summer Market

-**06/07 11:00AM - 06/08 06:00PM @ Seaport Summer Market**
-The Seaport Summer Market is back for the 2025 season and located on Seaport Boulevard every weekend May through June on Saturdays AND Sundays from 11am-7pm.
-<a href="https://www.bostonseaport.xyz/venue/seaport-summer-market-2/" target="_blank">info link</a>

 ### Fenway Open Studios